Frank Foster (Coronation Street): Departure and death

 On 17 January 2012, Lancel revealed there would be "lots more to come" from Frank before his departure from the show.
 The actor said he had not finished filming yet and that he would be around for a little while to come.
 He explained "People are asking me all the time, 'Are you leaving?'
 It doesn't feel like I'm leaving, because I've always known the whole thing.
 I read the other day that it's coming to a conclusion, and I think that's a really good way of putting it."
 Lancel added that he had liked playing Frank.
 Daniel Kilkelly reported Lancel had finished filming with Coronation Street in early February.
 He made his final on screen appearance as Frank on 8 March 2012.

 On 3 February 2012, Coronation Street confirmed Frank would be killed off as part of a whodunit storyline.
 The news came shortly after the episode showing Frank being found not guilty of raping Carla was broadcast.
 A writer for the official Coronation Street website said "Now events will take an even more dramatic turn as tensions rise and vengeance will be on the minds of several characters, climaxing in Frank's death!
 And with so many residents having a motive for killing the twisted factory boss – the list of suspects reads like a 'Who's Who' of Weatherfield."
 Over the following weeks, Frank manages to alienate himself as he tries to get revenge on Carla for dragging him through court.
 Lancel said Frank's true colours would be exposed and he does not think his life is in danger for a moment.
 His body will be found in the factory, following "days of arguments and confrontations with associates, lovers and enemies alike."
 A reporter for the Metro later announced that five regular characters would become suspects during the investigation into Frank's murder.
 Frank will be found dead on the floor of the Underworld factory by Sally Webster (Sally Dynevor).
 The Metro reporter said Sally comes under suspicion when she is found standing over Frank's body with bloodied hands.
-Carla, Peter Barlow (Chris Gascoyne) and Michelle Connor (Kym Marsh) are questioned by the police, while Sally's ex-husband, Kevin (Michael Le Vell), will also fall under suspicion.
+Carla, Peter and Michelle are questioned by the police, while Sally's ex-husband, Kevin (Michael Le Vell), will also fall under suspicion.
 Lancel praised his character's final storyline, calling it "classic Corrie".